Aiming to be a company that keeps expanding along with the realization of a sustainable society

 A Business Continuity Plan (BCP) is a plan designed to prevent a company from going bankrupt or downsizing after the occurrence of an unforeseen event, such as a natural disaster or a pandemic of infectious diseases, ensuring that business can continue.

 As a pharmaceutical company, providing a stable supply of medicinal products is one of our primary missions.
+Shrinkage in business will also impact our ability to employ staff.

 The company’s BCP was thus developed to protect both people and business from such emergencies.